Irish Motoring Trends

 TOYOTA CONTINUES TO DOMINATE

-Looking at the more luxurious car brands, you’ll find it very hard to find them here in Ireland as there aren’t too many driving around.
+Looking at the more luxurious and high performance car brands, you’ll find it very hard to find them here in Ireland as there aren’t too many driving around.

 LESS RELIANCE ON DIESEL